Meet the Team

 Areas of Expertise:

-Eating disorder & disordered eating recovery, including but not limited to:
+Eating disorder & disordered eating recovery, including but not limited to: Anorexia Nervosa, Bulimia Nervosa, BED, ARFID, emotional eating, compulsive exercise, fluid restriction, laxative & diuretic use

 Non-diet, weight-neutral, body inclusive care using the principles of Intuitive Eating, Health at Every Size, and Body Trust

-Gastrointestinal conditions, diabetes, heart health, PCOS, thyroid conditions, pre & postnatal nutrition, vitamin & mineral deficiencies
+Medical Nutrition Therapy, including but not limited to: gastrointestinal conditions, diabetes, heart health conditions, PCOS, thyroid conditions, pre & postnatal nutrition care, vitamin & mineral deficiencies

 Body image support